bartoszstec/bartoszstec/README.md

 - Full-stack development

 ### 💡 What I’m Working On
-I'm currently learning the Django framework, completing advanced Python programming courses, and developing a [web scraping application](https://github.com/bartoszstec/web-scraper).
+I'm currently learning the Django framework, completing advanced Python programming courses, and developing a [tic tac toe game](https://github.com/bartoszstec/tic_tac_toe).
+The game will be associated with AI model playing as the other player.